Vijay-Mirji/Student-Management-System/README.md

 A comprehensive and robust Student Management System designed to streamline academic and administrative processes.
 This platform provides a centralized and efficient solution for managing student data, tracking performance, and facilitating communication between students, faculty, and administrators.

-This project was developed by BCA IVᵗʰ semester students of the Department of Computer Applications at KLE Technological University, Hubballi, under the guidance of Prof. Akash Hulakund.

 ---

 ## ✨ Features